Artist Explores Complex Relationship between Black Women and Luxury Clothing

 Scroll down to see exclusive images from the exhibition; more info about the exhibition is below.

-“Fly Girl Fly” will be on view at Kravet Wehby Gallery in Chelsea through April 28.
+“Fly Girl Fly” will be on view at Kravets Wehby Gallery in Chelsea through April 28.